NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Energy Emanation.md

 Energy bursts forth from your body.
 You deal 1d6 damage to all adjacent creatures (Reflex check save using your class DC or spell DC, whichever is higher).
 At 3rd level, and every 2 levels thereafter, this damage increases by 1d6 damage.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Lost Omens Character Guide*
 *OGL*